52North/sos4py/README.rst

 *   Query requests to an SOS service for Get Data Availability.

+*   Query requests to an SOS service for Get Feature of Interest.

 Usage
 -----

-**AN EXAMPLE OF THE PACKAGE CAN BE SEEN:**: https://github.com/alchav06/sos4py/blob/master/demo_sos4py.ipynb
+**EXAMPLES OF THE PACKAGE CAN BE SEEN:**: https://github.com/52North/sos4py/tree/master/examples

 **Connecting to an SOS service:**
  *Description*